• Skip to primary navigation

 • Season well and add the sliced mushrooms.

-• Sauté a further 5 minutes, stirring occasionally.
+• Sauté for a further 5 minutes, stirring occasionally.

 • Add the cut up leftover roast beef and stir gently.

-• Add 5 cups of beef stock, as well as the tomato ketchup and Worcesterhire Sauce.
-Stir to incorprate.
+• Add the beef stock, as well as the tomato ketchup and Worcestershire sauce.
+Stir to incorporate.

-• Add 1 cup rinsed wild rice.
+• Add the rinsed wild rice.
 Bring the soup to a boil then turn down to a simmer.
 It should be barely bubbling.

 • Add the lid and simmer for around 40 minutes, stirring occasionally, until rice is cooked.